Code generation – Tutorial

 Workspaces are collections of modules and are configured by the buf.yaml

-configuration file, which should generally be put above the directories that contain the modules within it.
+configuration file, which should usually be put above the directories that contain the modules within it.

 For example, a buf-codegeneration-tutorial

-workspace with a single module would be structured like this (this workspace will be the example throughout):
+workspace with a single module would be structured like this (this workspace is the example throughout):

 Create a basic boilerplate buf.yaml